- Computer Science

 Graduate Student.
 Kayode Olatunji is currently pursuing a PhD degree in Geology at the Harold Hamm School of G & GE.
 He earned a Bachelor in Mining Engineering from Federal University of Technology Akure, Nigeria in 1997, and Master degree in the same area in 2011.
 His expertise is in geological mapping and mining management.

 Graduate Student.
 Graduate Student.
 Stephen Detwiler is currently pursuing a master’s degree in Geologic Engineering at the University of North Dakota.
 He earned a Bachelor of Arts in Geology with minors in Physics and GIS from Albion College in 2014.
-Stephen worked for Albion College during 2014 to 2016 as the Geologic Technician for the Geology Department where he did all laboratory prep work for the department and assisted in teaching labs to students.
+Stephen worked for Albion College during 2014 to 2016 as the Geologic Technician for the Geology Department where he did all laboratory prep work for the department and assisted in teaching labs to students (Graduated on the summer of 2018).

 Visiting Scholar.
 Xixin Wang is currently pursuing a PhD degree in Geology with a major of Earth Exploration and Information Technology at the China University of Petroleum-Bejing.
 He received his Master and Bachelor degrees in the same majors from the Northeast petroleum University in 2015 and 2011, respectively.
 His research is focus on the exploitation of continental tight oil.